 |Total Expense Ratio (performance fee) on 2019/09/30

 Old Mutual Unit Trust Managers (RF) (Pty) Ltd.

 70% FTSE/JSE Gold Mining Index and 30% FTSE Gold Mines Index Series

-Old Mutual Gold comment - Sept 18
+Old Mutual Gold comment - Sep 19

-The most marginal producers, Harmony Gold and AngloGold Ashanti were the strongest performers on the local front this quarter, rising 10% and 9%, respectively.
-The fund holds a stake in both these counters.
-On the international front, the relative outperformer was Australian producer Northern Star Resources.
+The most marginal producers, Harmony Gold and Sibanye Stillwater, were the strongest performers on the local front this quarter, rising 36% and 25% respectively.
+The fund has held these names in relatively small positions given concerns about the long-term sustainability of their assets.
+On the international front, the relative outperformer was Eldorado Gold.

 AngloGold Ashanti remains the fund’s largest holding.
 With Randgold merging with Barrick, a void has been left for a mid-sized gold company with a strong balance sheet, high quality assets and a strict capital allocation framework.
 AngloGold is on its way to fi lling this void.
 Given the risk that the gold price has run too hard too fast, allocation of some funds into metal rather than stocks is under consideration.